Ismailtlem/GymCRM/README.md

 # GymCRM
-Gym CRM for Sport Clubs
+Gym CRM for Sport Clubs for Odoo 11